-To the extent an Advisory Account invests in swaps, derivatives or synthetic instruments, or other over-the-counter transactions in these markets, the Advisory Account may take a credit risk with regard to parties with which it trades and also may bear the risk of payment, margin, settlement and other performance defaults.
-These risks may differ materially from those involved in exchange-traded transactions, which generally are characterized by clearing organization guarantees, daily marking-to-market and settlement, and segregation and minimum capital requirements applicable to intermediaries.

-- Forward Contracts Risks-The Advisory Accounts may enter into forward contracts and options thereon which are not traded on exchanges and are generally not regulated and there are no limitations on daily price moves of forward contracts.
+To the extent an Advisory Account invests in swaps, derivatives or synthetic instruments, or other over-thecounter transactions in these markets, the Advisory Account may take an increased credit risk with regard to parties with which it trades and also may bear the risk of payment, margin, settlement and other performance defaults.
+These risks may differ materially in some circumstances from those involved in exchange-traded transactions, which generally are characterized by clearing organization guarantees, daily marking-to-market and settlement, and segregation and minimum capital requirements applicable to intermediaries.
+Forward Contracts Risks-The Advisory Accounts may enter into forward contracts and options thereon which are not traded on exchanges and are generally not regulated and there are no limitations on daily price moves of forward contracts.
 In addition, an Advisory Account may be exposed to credit risks with regard to counterparties with whom it trades as well as risks relating to settlement default.
-Such risks could result in substantial losses to an Advisory Account. - Futures Risks-Futures positions may be illiquid because certain commodity exchanges limit fluctuations in certain futures contract prices during a single day by regulations referred to as "daily price fluctuation limits"
+Such risks could result in substantial losses to an Advisory Account.